I have been lucky enough to visit Angkor Wat many times. As I have visited many times, I fully understand why Angkor Wat is worth visiting.

 Angkor Wat promises to offer you some vibrant experiences.
 I like to say that Angkor Wat shows the very best of Cambodia because you get to see firsthand how magnificent the Khmer civilization was during the time of Angkor Wat.

-For so many years, Cambodia experienced such brutality as the killing fields and Khmer Rouge.
-Still, Angkor Wat gives us a chance to experience how advanced this Khmer culture was during this time period.
+For many years, Cambodia experienced such brutality as the famous killing fields and Khmer Rouge.
+Still, Angkor Wat allows us to experience how advanced this Khmer culture was during this time period.

-What makes the Angkor Wat Temple complex park so interesting is that the Angkor Wat Park is a park that has inhabitants.
-Many villages surround this architectural monument, and for some of the inhabitants, their families have lived in the area since the Angkor era.
+What makes the Angkor Wat Temple complex park so interesting is that Angkor Wat Park is a park that has inhabitants.
+Many villages surround this architectural monument, and some of the inhabitants, and their families have lived in the area since the Angkor era.

 This is why you will still find some people living in the area and even rice continuing to be cultivated.

-One of my favorite things to do when I go to Angkor Wat is to get off the beaten track and see some of these less-traveled villages and areas.
+One of my favorite things when I go to Angkor Wat, is to get off the beaten track and see some of these less-traveled villages and areas.
 Some of our best experiences have been with the Cambodian people – many school-age children- we met while exploring the Angkor Wat area and park.

 Cycle Around Angkor Wat

-Cycling around the Angkor Was Temple complexes is a great way to see and experiences some amazing ancient Cambodian temple complexes up-close and personal.
+Cycling around the Angkor Was Temple complexes is a great way to see and experiences some impressive ancient Cambodian temple complexes up close and personal.
 Cycling around Angkor Wat is one of my favorite ways to see the temple complexes.